-- Prior to enrollment in the course, students must complete this survey by Monday, April 17 with their resume and a brief statement of career interest.
+- Prior to enrollment in the course, students must email Prof. Bud Smith (budsmith@katz.pitt.edu) by Friday, April 27th with their resume and a brief statement of career interest.
 Based on this information, and client needs, student teams are assembled prior to the beginning of term.
-This way, students begin working with their team and their client immediately. - Please keep in mind that completion of the survey does not equal registration for the course.
-You will still need to register along with your other courses. - Please note that attendance is required for all events. - September 9: 1st Consulting Workshop, 9 a.m. to noon, Mervis 104 - September 16: 2nd Consulting Workshop, 9 am to noon, Mervis 104 - o October 7: 3rd Consulting Workshop.
-9 am to noon, Mervis 104 - November 11: 4th Consulting Workshop, 1 to 4 pm, Mervis 104 - o December 2: 5th Consulting Workshop, 9 am to noon, Mervis 104
+This way, students begin working with their team and their client immediately. - Please keep in mind that emailing the instructor does not equal registration for the course.
+You will still need to register along with your other courses. - Please note that attendance is required for all events. - September 6: Student Orientation overview of the course, logistics, and schedule.
+5:30-6:15pm, Mervis 115 - o September 8: 1st Consulting Workshop, 10am to noon, Mervis 104 - On or during the week of September 10th (Monday), all clients and teams will hold their initial meeting.
+Meetings are generally held at the client's site but may be held at Katz if agreed.
+The initial meeting date, time and location must be confirmed with client executive and faculty advisor. - o September 15: 2nd Consulting Workshop.
+10am to noon, Mervis 104 - o September 22: 3rd Consulting Workshop.
+10am to noon, Mervis 104 - o October 6: 4th Consulting Workshop, 10 am to noon, Mervis 104 - o November 10: 5th Consulting Workshop, 10 am to noon, Mervis 104 - o December 1: 6th Consulting Workshop, 10 am to noon, Mervis 104 - o December 7: The McKinsey Cup competition, 8am-3pm, Mervis 104, 115, & 117